wSapsaN/tconsole/README.md

-# The simpale console editor for Linux
+# The simple console editor for Linux

 This is a training project.